jmoon018/PacVim/README.md

 You are given three lives.
 You gain a life each time you beat level 0, 3, 6, 9, etc. There are 10 levels, 0 through 9.
-After beating the 9th level, the game is reset to the 0th levle, but the ghosts move faster.
+After beating the 9th level, the game is reset to the 0th level, but the ghosts move faster.

 <b>Winning conditions:</b> Use vim commands to move the cursor